-The valuations of investment properties under development are also dependent upon the estimated costs to complete and expected developer's profit margin.
+The valuations of investment property under development are also dependent upon the estimated costs to complete.
 Details of the fair value measurement of investment properties and investment property under development are set out in note 14.

 3 Revenue

 The principal activities of the Group are the operation of both franchised and non-franchised public transportation and property holdings and development.